owengretzinger/gitreadme/README.md

 ## Todo

-- [ ] Tell AI what the repo url is
 - [ ] Fix New README button overlapping with header on mobile dashboard
 - [ ] Make repo packer internal server more descriptive
 - [ ] Make pen in logo orange instead of yellow, make background lighter in favicon